-- and turmoil surrounding the possible U.S. exit from the JCPOA caused inflation to increase to about 15% by late June 2018. - Industrial/Auto Production and Sales.
-Iran's light-medium manufacturing sector has been expanding in recent years, but is dependent on imported parts.
-Sanctions complicated obtaining trade credit and created difficulties for Iranian manufacturers, who had to prepay for imported parts often through circuitous mechanisms.
-Iran's production of automobiles fell by about 60% from 2011 to 2013.
+- 2013.
 Press reports say that the auto sector, and manufacturing overall, rebounded since sanctions were lifted, but is declining again in light of the announced divestments by French auto makers following the U.S. exit from the JCPOA.
 Researchers at Iran's parliament estimated in September 2018 that auto production could decline 45% by March 2019, and other industrial production might drop by 5%.
-[10] - U.S.-Iran Trade.
+105 - U.S.-Iran Trade.
 U.S.-Iran trade remains negligible.
 In 2015, the last full year before JCPOA implementation, the United States sold \$281 million in goods to Iran and imported \$10 million worth of Iranian products.
 The slight relaxation of the U.S. import ban stemming from the JCPOA likely accounts for the significant increase in imports from Iran in 2016 to \$86 million.
 U.S. imports from Iran were about \$63 million in 2017.
 However, U.S. exports to Iran remained low for all of 2016 and 2017 (\$172 million and \$137 million, respectively).